peteroupc/peteroupc.github.io/bernoulli.md

 2. Create an empty uniform PSRN.
 3. If _w_ is not 0, flip the input coin and multiply _w_ by the result of the flip.
 4. If _n_ is even, set _u_ to _l_ + _w_ * _d[n]_.
 Otherwise, set _l_ to _u_ &minus; _w_ * _d[n]_.
-5. Run the **URandLessThanFraction algorithm** on the PSRN and _l_.
+5. Run the **URandLessThanReal algorithm** on the PSRN and _l_.
 If the algorithm returns 1, return 1.
-6. Run the **URandLessThanFraction algorithm** on the PSRN and _u_.
+6. Run the **URandLessThanReal algorithm** on the PSRN and _u_.
 If the algorithm returns 0, return 0.
 7. Add 1 to _n_ and go to step 3.

 If the alternating series has the form&mdash;